Erasing a disk or volume permanently deletes all of its files. Before continuing, make sure that you have a backup of any files that you want to keep.

 - GUID Partition Map is appropriate for Mac disks.

-- Master Boot Record is appropriate for secondary or external drives used with a PC or Boot Camp.
+- Master Boot Record is appropriate for external drives used with a PC or Boot Camp.

 - If the partition map is not appropriate for the disk's intended use, click the Erase button or tab, then complete these items: